lawrahkonwea/My-portfolio/README.md

  master

 > Description the project.
 This is a project about me, works i have done and links to my social media handles to connect with people.
+I created a loom video explaining the concepts of this project, and technologies used in building it, effects and many more.

 ## Built With
 - Html